prmr/SoftwareDesign/modules/Module-02.md

 }
 ```

+### The Concept of Design Patterns

+Some of the design solutions we saw in this module (comparator objects, iterable objects) are actually *reusable instances of solution templates for common design problems*.
+In the mid-1990s it was observed that some design elements tended to be redudant between many object-oriented applications.
+The idea of reusing elements of object-oriented design was captured in the concept of a (object-oriented software) [Design Pattern](https://en.wikipedia.org/wiki/Software_design_pattern) in the book [Design Patterns: Elements of Reusable Object-Oriented Software](https://en.wikipedia.org/wiki/Design_Patterns).
+This book, often referred to as the "Gang of Four" book (from the author list), is one of the most influential software design book in existence.
+Following the concept of an "architectural pattern" originally proposed by [Christopher Alexander](https://en.wikipedia.org/wiki/Christopher_Alexander) and colleagues, the book describes 23 patterns for solving common object-oriented design problems.
+Since then countless other patterns have been proposed.
+In this course we will cover a subset of the original patterns.

+According to the original Gang of Four book, "a pattern has four essential elements".
+The following quotes are from the book:

+> 0. The **pattern name** is a handle we can use to describe a design problem, its solutions, and consequences in a word or two.
+Naming a pattern immediately increases our design vocabulary.
+It lets us design at a higher level of abstraction.
+Having a vocabulary for patterns lets us talk about them with our colleagues, in our documentation, and to ourselves...
+>
+> 1. The **problem** describes when to apply the pattern.
+It explains the problem and its context...
+>

 ## Reading
 * Textbook 4.1-4.5, 5.1, 5.2, 5.4.3
 * Solitaire v0.3 [PlayingStrategy.java](https://github.com/prmr/Solitaire/blob/v0.3/src/ca/mcgill/cs/stg/solitaire/ai/PlayingStrategy.java) as a simple example of a Strategy interface;